History of Cedar Point in Timeline

 1983: Cedar Fair Limited Partnership Formed

-July 19, 1984: Cedar Point Light added to NRHP
+July 19, 1984: Cedar Point Light Added to NRHP

 1984: Death of Jungle Larry

-1985: Avalanche Run Opens
+1985: Avalanche Run Opens and San Francisco Earthquake Ride Re-themed

-1986: Management Change and Thunder Canyon Opening
+1986: Management Change and Thunder Canyon Opens

-March 9, 1987: Hotel Breakers added to NRHP
+March 9, 1987: Hotel Breakers Added to NRHP

 April 29, 1987: Cedar Fair Goes Public